 Individuals who have COVID-19 virus symptoms after getting the vaccine or at any time should contact a health care provider and consider getting tested for COVID-19.

 Do I need to quarantine if I am exposed between doses?

 If exposure occurs between doses, follow quarantine guidance as advised by the local health department.
 Quarantine is used to keep someone who might have been exposed to COVID-19 away from others.
 Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.

 Do I still need to wear a mask and take other COVID-19 precautions after I get the vaccine?

 Yes.
 Wearing a mask, washing hands, and staying at least 6 feet away from others will remain important after receiving the vaccine.
-Since there will be limited doses available initially, and people will be vaccinated in phases, it will take time to vaccinate enough of the population to stop the spread of COVID-19.

 Other factors for continuing precautions include how many people get vaccinated and how the virus is spreading in North Carolina communities.

 I have/had COVID.
 When can I get the vaccination?